Avishka-Shamendra/covid19-dashboard/README.md

 This a COVID-19 Situational Analysis Dashboard for Sri Lanka developed using ReactJs.You can visit the dashboard from [here](http://covid-19-dashboard-sl.herokuapp.com/).

-The data was used collected using the following APIs
+To obtain data following APIs were used
 - [Covid-19 API](https://hpb.health.gov.lk/en/api-documentation) of the Health Promotion Bureau of Sri Lanka
 - [Novel Covid API](https://documenter.getpostman.com/view/8854915/SzS7R6uu?version=latest)